msabramo/kallithea/docs/usage/backup.rst

 Whoosh index
 ------------

-Whoosh index is located in **/data/index** directory where you installed Kallithea ie. the same place where the ini file is located
+The Whoosh index is located in the ``data/index`` directory where you installed Kallithea, i.e., the same place where the ini file is located

 Database